anonymin/thinkful-vday/readme.md

 - Paragraph Text
 - Button

-Each of elements will be styled using CSS.
+Each of the elements will be styled using CSS.

 Start by creating a new development environment on CSSDeck.